-The government must deny an immigration application in some circumstances because of criminal issues or a person’s immigration history.
-But there might be a solution through waiver applications in your immigration process.
+The government must deny an immigration application in some circumstances because of criminal issues or a person’s immigration history, however, there may be a solution through waiver applications in your immigration process.

 U.S. immigration law requires that a person be found ineligible – or “inadmissible” – to come to the U.S. or to get a visa or other immigration benefit if he or she commits certain acts.
 A few ways a person can be found “inadmissible” include: